serhan-yilmaz/PrinciplesGuide/README.md

 All steps are important in the end, a chain is only as strong as its weakest link.

+##### About Self-Actualization - Last step in Mazlov's hierarchy of needs
+According to Mazlov, [self-actualization](https://en.wikipedia.org/wiki/Self-actualization) is the highest step where personal potential is fully realized after other bodily and ego needs are fulfilled.
+It is commonly interpreted as "the full realization of one's potential" or of one's "true self", and is associated with a person who is living creatively, autonomously, and spontaneously.

+**My perspective**: I am not convinced about the importance of self-actualization in the form described by Mazlov.
+Or rather, about whether search for any external activities, creativity or "passion" is truly necessary.
+Nevertheless, I believe a sense of purpose is required to be content and to feel that life is worth living, whatever that purpose may be.
+This concept is called [Ikigai](https://en.wikipedia.org/wiki/Ikigai) in Japanese culture, meaning 'a reason for being'.

+In my opinion, the answer lies in beliefs.
+The key to achieve this last step of fulfillment, after the other needs, is to behave in a way that is consistent with what you believe to be true, so that you can enjoy life and be proud of yourself.

+In general, there are two ways this can happen:
+- Believe what you do is right.
+- Do what you believe is right.

+The answer will likely be a mixture of the two.
+Awareness and being honest with yourself is important for that purpose.
+Note that, a conscious thought is not necessarily an internal belief.
+Just like, saying something out loud doesn't necessarily make it true.
+So, this discussion is about internal beliefs, whether they are conscious or not.

+**To summarize my opinion**: For someone to be content with themselves, their beliefs and actions need to be aligned so that they can be proud of themselves.
+Believing that you are important and worth being happy is vital.
+If you believe that everyone is important to themselves, thus worth being happy, this can make it easier for you to believe you are worthy as well.
+Being non-judgemental helps, though I don't consider this general belief to be necessary in all cases for everyone.

+A related concept to this is [cognitive dissonance in psychology](https://en.wikipedia.org/wiki/Cognitive_dissonance).
+See the discussion below for more information.

 ### 3. Life and Productivity